 One thing is for certain: the market is increasingly competitive and consumers are much more demanding, as research by NewVoiceMedia shows, which indicates that 60% of people will never use a company again after having had a negative experience.
-Therefore, companies which deliver much more than the obvious get ahead of the competition.
-With this in mind, offering different types of customer service is an excellent strategy.
+Therefore, companies that deliver much more than the obvious get ahead of the competition.
+With this in mind, offering different customer service types is an excellent strategy.

 Just to give you an idea, according to the Future of CX report prepared by PwC, which interviewed more than 15,000 people, one in three customers would stop buying from a brand they like after a bad experience.
 At the same time, 92% of respondents said they would stop buying after two or three negative interactions with a brand.

 According to the same survey, people are willing to pay up to 16% more on average for a product or service in exchange for good service.
 In other words, customers want to feel special, without being treated as numbers or as a target to be reached.

 In light of this data, we can conclude that providing a unique experience should be among the priorities of any company, right?
 In this regard, certain aspects deserve special attention, such as differentiated approaches and service techniques.

 Would you like to know more about this topic in order to gain a competitive market advantage?
 Then just read until the end of this post!

 After all, what customer service types are there?

 Although the world is more and more virtually connected, the telephone is still a channel widely used by companies.
 In this context, it is worth emphasizing that medium-sized and large organizations use a switchboard, which can combine different services, such as Customer Service and call centres.

 In general, people call a company to ask questions about the products or services provided.
 Therefore, the professional in charge of this channel must pay attention to the following ways of approaching customer service: